waltligon/orangefs/doc/pvfs2-quickstart.md

 in its default /etc/ location.

 In this simple configuration, we can accept the default options for every field.
-We will use the hostname "testhost" rather than "localhost" however.
+We will use the hostname “testhost” rather than “localhost” however.

     root@testhost:~# /usr/bin/pvfs2-genconfig  \
         /etc/pvfs2-fs.conf
     **********************************************************************
         Welcome to the PVFS2 Configuration Generator:

     This interactive script will generate configuration files suitable for use with a new PVFS2 file system.
 Please see the PVFS2 quickstart guide for details.

     **********************************************************************
     You must first select the network protocol that your file system will use.
     The only currently supported options are "tcp", "gm", "mx", "ib", and "portals".
     (For multi-homed configurations, use e.g. "ib,tcp".)

     * Enter protocol type [Default is tcp]:

     Choose a TCP/IP port for the servers to listen on.
 Note that this script assumes that all servers will use the same port number.

     * Enter port number [Default is 3334]:

     Choose a directory for each server to store data in.

     * Enter directory name: [Default is /pvfs2-storage-space]:

     Choose a directory for each server to store metadata in.

     * Enter directory name: [Default is /pvfs2-storage-space]:

     Choose a file for each server to write log messages to.

     * Enter log file location [Default is /tmp/pvfs2-server.log]:

     Next you must list the hostnames of the machines that will act as I/O servers.
 Acceptable syntax is "node1, node2, ..." or "node{#-#,#,#}".

     * Enter hostnames [Default is localhost]: testhost

     Use same servers for metadata? (recommended)

     * Enter yes or no [Default is yes]:

     Configured a total of 1 servers:
     1 of them are I/O servers.
     1 of them are Metadata servers.

     * Would you like to verify server list (y/n) [Default is n]?

     Writing fs config file... done

 The generated config file will have conservative default values.
 The